 Land tax assessment errors and omissions

-We issue land tax assessments to owners of Victorian land each year.
-You may receive more than one land tax assessment, depending on how you own land.
+We issue annual land tax assessments to owners of Victorian land.
+Depending on how you own land, you may receive more than one land tax assessment.

-- Whether you are being assessed as an individual, joint owner, trustee of a trust and/or an absentee owner,
+- Whether you are being assessed as an individual, a joint ownership, trustee of a trust and/or an absentee owner.

-- All the Victorian land you own, including land you own jointly with others and/or have a notified beneficial interest in a trust,
+- All the Victorian land you own, including land you own jointly with others, and/or have a notified beneficial interest in, under a trust.

-If there are any errors or omissions in your assessment(s), we need to know.
+If there are any errors or omissions on your assessment(s), we need to know.

-You must notify us of any incorrect details and changes in the way you own land within a certain time.
-Failing to meet these timelines is a notification default under the Taxation Administration Act 1997.
+You must notify us of any incorrect details and changes in the way you own land within a certain time to prevent a notification default under the Taxation Administration Act 1997.
 If this default happens, you may be liable for penalty tax on the additional amount that would have been assessed had you notified us of the issue in time.

 Land errors and omissions

-You are required to notify us within 60 days from the date your assessment was issued if you:
+You must notify us within 60 days your assessment's issue date if you:

-- Have received an exemption which you are not entitled to, or
+- Received an exemption which you are not entitled.

-- Receive an assessment that does not reflect that you are a trustee or an absentee owner.
+- Received an assessment that does not reflect that you are a trustee or an absentee owner.

 You must tell us regardless of whether you own the land individually, on trust, or jointly with others.
-If you do not comply with our time requirement, penalty tax may apply.
+If you do not comply with the time requirement, penalty tax may apply.